zeiglerg41/cli-o/README.md

 # Claude Clone

-**Claude Clone** is a powerful, self-hosted AI coding assistant that runs in your terminal.
-It mimics the functionality of advanced AI assistants like Claude, allowing you to bring your own models, connect to any OpenAI-compatible API, and interact with your local filesystem seamlessly.
+**Claude Clone** provides a robust, self-contained AI coding helper that operates in your terminal.
+It replicates the abilities of sophisticated AI helpers similar to Claude, enabling you to integrate your own models, link with any OpenAI-compatible API, and engage effortlessly with your local file system.

-This project is built with Python using the **Textual** framework for the UI and provides a rich, interactive experience directly in your terminal.
+Developed with Python and leveraging the **Textual** framework for the user interface, this project ensures a vibrant, engaging experience directly within your terminal.

 ![Chat Interface](https://user-images.githubusercontent.com/1234/claude-clone-demo.png) <!--- Placeholder for a future screenshot -->